ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 $ python nrfconnect_generate_partition.py -h
 ```

-**Example of command for nrf52840DK**:
+**Example of command for nRF52840DK**:
 ```
 $ python nrfconnect_generate_partition.py -i build/zephyr/factory_data.json -o build/zephyr/factory_data --offset 0xfb000 --size 0x1000
 ```

 As a result a *factory_data.hex* and *factory_data.bin* files will be created in */build/zephyr/* directory.
-The first contains memory offset; therefore, it can be flashed directly to the device using a programmer (E.g. nrfjprog).
+The first contains memory offset; therefore, it can be programmed directly to the device using a programmer (E.g. nrfjprog).

 <hr>